 Supplier or a person delegated by Supplier may, if necessary, carry out an audit at the Distributor Company in order to verify distribution activities (in particular by questioning a batch recall).

-Supplier undertakes to supply Distributor with the documents listed below in order to guarantee the traceability of the Products, for each delivery, in addition to Product labels.
+Both Supplier and Distributor undertake to supply their own distributors with the documents listed below in order to guarantee the traceability of the Products, for each delivery, in addition to Product labels.